rfshelley/Documentation/smartapp-developers-guide/simple-event-handler-smartapps.rst

     }

-In this case, the ``switchHandler`` method will be called for both the "on" and "off" events.
+In this case, the ``switchHandler`` method will be called for both the "on" and "off" Events.

 ----

 Subscribe to multiple devices
 -----------------------------

-If your SmartApp allows multiple devices, you can subscribe to events for all the devices:
+If your SmartApp allows multiple devices, you can subscribe to Events for all the devices:

 .. code-block:: groovy